• Skip to primary navigation

 Because while at first I thought packing for winter in Norway was the biggest challenge for visitors, it’s actually quite simple: just pack all the warmest clothes you own.
 But packing for Norway in summer is a bit more complicated, because you need to be prepared for, well, everything.

-Luckily for you, having lived here for over six years now, I know exactly what to pack for Norway in summer.
+Luckily for you, I’ve now lived in Norway for over nine years, plus I spent about twenty summers in Norway before moving here, so I know exactly what to pack for Norway in summer.

 Norway Travel Guides!
 I’ve gathered all my best advice for planning an incredible trip through Southern and Northern Norway in two 95-page ebooks covering my top recommendations for places to visit (both on and off the beaten path), the best times of year to visit, how long to visit for, the best accommodation choices, transportation, what to eat, what to pack, and how to plan the perfect itinerary.